aiven/devportal/docs/products/mysql/howto/connect-with-java.rst

 * JDK 1.8+

-* MySql jdbc Driver which could be downloaded manually from https://dev.mysql.com/downloads/connector/j/ or it could be downloaded with maven like::
+* MySQL JDBC Driver which could be downloaded manually from https://dev.mysql.com/downloads/connector/j/ or it could be downloaded with maven like::

     mvn org.apache.maven.plugins:maven-dependency-plugin:2.8:get -Dartifact=mysql:mysql-connector-java:8.0.28:jar -Ddest=mysql-driver-8.0.28.jar